 If you are coming by expressway, get off Route 690 at Thompson Road North exit, then turn right at the first traffic light which is Burnet Avenue.
 Continue for about a half mile and go over a bridge until you reach a traffic light then turn right onto West Manlius Street.
 Continue on West Manlius Street for three blocks until you reach North Street.
 The building is on the left hand side, at the corner of West Manlius and North streets.
 We are located on the North Street side, just behind the AMTEK Building.
 Call-A-Bus drivers use 106 North Street as the drop-off and pick-up address.
 Plenty of free parking is available at the facility.
 Note: If these directions don't make sense then try MAPQUEST on the Internet or call (315) 446-3124.
 We hope to see you real soon!

-We are very grateful to Community Options of Central New York and the Central New York DSO for providing space and great support.
+We are very grateful to Community Options of Central New York for providing space and great support for Cafe Plus.

 For more information about Cafe Plus activities, call David Listowski at: (315) 446-3124, or send questions and comments by email to: firstname.lastname@example.org or visit this Web site again at: http://www.dreamscape.com/cafeplus